koechlm/Vault-Sample---Item-BOM-Report-Job/readme.txt

 ---------------------------------
 - Vault Professional 2018
 - Must have job queue enabled.
-- Must have a “Quick Change” (name to be provided in settings.xml file) state that the plug-in can use to move the item to edit mode.
+- Must have a â€œQuick Changeâ€ (name to be provided in settings.xml file) state that the plug-in can use to move the item to edit mode.
 - Must have a folder in Vault for storing the generated reports.

 TO CONFIGURE:
 ---------------------------------
-1. Run the install.
+1. Extract binaries to install location %ProgramData%\Autodesk\Vault 2019\Extensions\BOMReportJob
-2. Go to the install location, which is %ProgramData%\Autodesk\Vault 2016\Extensions\BOMReportJob.
+2. Go to the install location.
 3. Copy to this folder the RDLC file you want to use when generating reports.
 You can skip this step if you want to use one of the default RDLC files which are already in the BOMReportJob folder.
 4. Open Settings.xml in a text or XML editor.
 Set all the values according to your configuration.
 Instructions are in the XML file.
 5. Save Settings.xml and exit the editor.
 6. Exit Job Processor if it is running.
 7. Start Job Processor.
 8. Go to Administration->Job Types.
-You should see and entry for  “Autodesk.BOMReport”.
+You should see and entry for  â€œAutodesk.BOMReportâ€.
-9. Run the Lifecycle Event Editor and set “Autodesk.BOMReport” as the Job Type on transitions where you want reports to be created.
+9. Run the Lifecycle Event Editor and set â€œAutodesk.BOMReportâ€ as the Job Type on transitions where you want reports to be created.
-9.a If you don’t have the Lifecycle Event Editor, install the SDK.
+9.a If you donâ€™t have the Lifecycle Event Editor, install the SDK.
 The SDK installer can be found in the SDK folder of your Vault install path.
-Once the SDK is installed, the Lifecycle Event Editor will be in the “util” folder under the SDK install path.
+Once the SDK is installed, the Lifecycle Event Editor will be in the â€œutilâ€ folder under the SDK install path.
 10. Start Vault Explorer.
 11. Run an assembly through one of the configured lifecycle transitions.
 12. Check the job queue.
 You should see an Autodesk.BOMReport for each item in the assembly.